 EE 40.
 Introduction to Semiconductors Devices.
 9 units (3-0-6); third term.
 Prerequisites: APh/EE 9 ab, Ma 2, Ph 2.
 This course provides an introduction to semiconductors and semiconductor sensors.
 The fundamental physics of semiconductor electronics and devices will be emphasized, together with their applications.
 Devices that will be discussed include photoconductors, diodes, transistors, CCDs, MOS/MOSFET/MOS imagers, temperature sensors, magnetic sensors, thermoelectricity, piezoresistivity, piezoelectrics, etc. Instructor: Tai.

 EE 44.
 Circuits and Systems.
 9 units (3-0-6); first term.
 Prerequisites: Ph1 abc, should be taken concurrently with Ma 2 a and Ph 2 a.
-Fundamentals of circuits and network theory, circuit elements, linear circuits, terminals and port presentation, time-domain response, nodal and mesh analysis, sinusoidal response, introductory frequency domain analysis, transfer functions, poles and zeros, time and transfer constants, network theorems, introduction to state-space.
-Instructor: Hajimiri.
+Fundamentals of circuits and network theory, circuit elements, linear circuits, terminals and port presentation, nodal and mesh analysis, time-domain analysis of circuits and systems, sinusoidal response, introductory frequency domain analysis, transfer functions, poles and zeros, time and transfer constants, network theorems, transformers.
+Instructors: Hajimiri.

 EE 45.
 Electronics Laboratory.
 12 units (3-3-6); second term.
 Prerequisites: EE 44.
 Fundamentals of electronic circuits and systems.
 Lectures on diodes, transistors, small-signal analysis, frequency- domain analysis, application of Laplace transform, gain stages, differential signaling, operational amplifiers, introduction to radio and analog communication systems.
 Laboratory sessions on transient response, steady-state sinusoidal response and phasors, diodes, transistors, amplifiers.
 Instructor: Emami.